maradanahimatej1410-bit/ai-summarizer/README.md

 ---

-## 🧪 How to Test
+# 🧪 How to Test

-To test the API, you can use the following tools:
+You can test the API using:

 * Postman
 * cURL